Minimail

 Based on the research insights, I quickly sketched ideas and conducted user tests with 7 participants (4 heavy users and 3 light users) from various fields.

-Here are some findings from the user tests:
+Findings from the low-fi user tests:

 - Need to Identify Opportunity Areas: Many ideas were already available in traditional email clients.